 Also, both cybercrimes and their techniques have evolved dramatically over the years.
 Using modern-day “exploit kits” hackers are now everywhere, preying on system vulnerabilities and human weaknesses to make their mark.

-is why cyber security has now become increasingly crucial for business across
+This is why cyber security has now become increasingly crucial for business across the globe.

 The escalating cost of breaches